sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/basics/02-digital-logic-signals.md

 ### Pulse width

-Pulse width is the time a pulse takes.
+The time a pulse takes.
 In non-ideal case, the pulse width is said to be the time between 50% marks of the transition.

 ## Waveforms